 A local genome browser to view annotated genomes and SNPs will be available shortly.

-Galla et al. 2019 “A comparison of pedigree, genetic, and genomic estimates of relatedness for informing pairing decisions in two critically-endangered birds” Submitted to Molecular Ecology and available soon on BioRxiv.
+Galla et al. 2019 “A comparison of pedigree, genetic, and genomic estimates of relatedness for informing pairing decisions in two critically-endangered birds” In Review at Evolutionary Applications and available on BioRxiv.